-- TRANSPARENT ENCRYPTION.
+- Transparent Encryption.
 SnareWorks enables strong encryption of all TCP/IP network traffic on every computer in a network simply by installing it.
-When SnareWorks is involved in the transfer of data, the default is automatically to encrypt all data. - EASY INSTALLATION.
-SnareWorks client or desktop software can be downloaded and installed on desktop computers and web browsers in a matter of minutes, and do not require additional software or alterations to existing application software programs.
+When SnareWorks is involved in the transfer of data, the default is automatically to encrypt all data. - Easy Installation.
+SnareWorks client or desktop software can be downloaded and installed on desktop computers and web browsers in a matter of minutes, and does not require additional software or alterations to existing application software programs.
 For Internet-based applications that require only the use of a browser, there is no software to be installed on, or downloaded to, the user's desktop.
-This feature significantly reduces the time, cost and inconvenience to the customer of securing their networks. - AUTOMATED USER REGISTRATION.
+This feature significantly reduces the time, cost and inconvenience to the customer of securing their networks.

+- Automated User Registration.
 SnareWorks provides an automated process to register new users by providing them with their network identity along with their public key certificates without the assistance of a human administrator.
-This feature allows large companies to deploy SnareWorks more rapidly than it would normally take to deploy a solution of this scope. - SCALABLE AUTHORIZATION.
+This feature allows large companies to deploy SnareWorks more rapidly than it would normally take to deploy a solution of this scope. - Scalable Authorization.
 Users or groups of related users can be granted access to different portions or applications on a network based upon their SnareWorks profile.
 SnareWorks is scalable, allowing a virtually unlimited number of groups and users to be efficiently handled by the software.
-Common groupings of users are made on the basis of their members, roles, locations and/or time of day, among other factors. - LOG FILES BASED AUDITING.
+Common groupings of users are made on the basis of their members, roles, locations and/or time of day, among other factors. - Log Files Based Auditing.
 SnareWorks provides "log files" or detailed records of the activity surrounding a data transfer, including identity of user, time, application accessed and date transferred.
 These log files are used to monitor and audit network activity by administrators.
-SnareWorks can create these files even if the applications or software programs do not provide for the creation of log files. - USE OF DIGITAL SIGNATURES.
+SnareWorks can create these files even if the applications or software programs do not provide for the creation of log files. - Use of Digital Signatures.
 A distinctive feature of SnareWorks is its ability to significantly enhance the reliability of applications and data through the use of digital signatures.
 A digital signature is an authentic piece of data attached to an object.
-The recipient as well as a third party can verify that the object to which the signature is attached has not been altered since it was signed. - DISTRIBUTED MANAGEMENT.
-SnareWorks can be managed from a central location or from over a dozen graphical management editors and viewers to provide a comprehensive view of security in the enterprise. - STANDARDS BASED.
-SnareWorks supports a wide variety of standard encryption devices, including DES, 3DES and SSL, digital signatures (RSA), message integrity (MD5), key management (DCE/ Kerberos, RSA), digital certificates (X.509), access control (POSIX) and strong authentication (RADIUS).
+The recipient as well as a third party can verify that the object to which the signature is attached has not been altered since it was signed. - Distributed Management.
+SnareWorks can be managed from a central location or from over a dozen graphical management editors and viewers to provide a comprehensive view of security in the enterprise. - Standards Based.
+SnareWorks supports a wide variety of standard encryption devices, including DES, 3DES and SSL, digital signatures (RSA), message integrity (MD5), key management (DCE/Kerberos, RSA), digital certificates (X.509), access control (POSIX), and strong authentication (RADIUS).